 Conclude politely—Do not include any new information in your conclusion.
 End your cover letter by summarizing briefly why you would be an ideal hire, stating your enthusiasm for the opportunity, and thanking the hiring manager.

-Once you have completed your career action plan, you can start making a shortlist of roles to apply for.
+Once you have completed your career action plan, you can start looking into how to get an internship as an international student.
+Make a shortlist of roles to apply for.
 In the US, there are many dedicated employment sites which list unpaid and paid internships for international students.

 LinkedIn—A great place to find internships with major companies, LinkedIn is the current king of professional networking websites.